Espyo/Pikifen/README.txt

 ===============
     The project's code is licensed under the MIT License (MIT), described in LICENSE.txt.
     Various assets may have their own licenses, which are detailed below.
-    Assets whose license is not listed are licensed under the MIT License (MIT).
+    Assets whose license is not listed are licensed under the MIT License.

     Engine
         Inspiration